betheden/hebrew-grammar/content/participle_passive.rst

   "But I am a worm and not a man, a **disgrace** to humanity **and
      despised** by the people."

-.. participle_passive-verbal-MV:
+.. _participle_passive-verbal-MV:

-Functions as a :ref:`verb-finite` main verb
+Functions as a :ref:`finite<verb-finite>` main verb
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The context must determine whether a passive participle is functioning as a main verb or as a predicate adjective, because both appear the same in many instances (compare 1SA 19:11 and EXO 5:16).
+The context must determine whether a passive participle is functioning as a main verb or as a predicative adjective, because both appear the same in many instances (compare 1SA 19:11 and EXO 5:16).

 In the following example, the participle is in the first position, which